ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: R1 and R2 characterization

 In this case, we adopted the same assumptions for the core mass uncertainties as for the SFR.
 For the cloud (filament) mass, we assumed an 11$\%$ error, corresponding to the uncertainty associated with the relative abundance values in the region.
 Our estimates of SFR and SFE should be regarded as lower limits, since they are based exclusively on the population of pre- and protostellar cores traced by some specific tracers.
 Unlike nearby star-forming regions, more distant regions such as G012 require more complete core censuses to provide accurate determinations.
-Overall, the SFR and SFE in R1 are roughly an order of magnitude lower than in R2.
+Overall, the SFR and SFE in R1 are roughly an order of magnitude lower than in R2, a trend that even persists when considering more extended filamentary regions (see Appendix \ref{sec:ap_filfinder}).